 1 Hour of EPIC Napoleonic Wars History Facts: Sleep Stories to Fall Asleep To

-Napoleon Bonaparte rose from a minor Corsican noble family to become Emperor of the French in fifteen years.
-He reformed the legal system of France and most of Europe, fought more than sixty battles and lost only a handful, and was ultimately defeated not by military genius on the part of his opponents but by the strategic reality of a continent that refused to stay conquered.
-Sleep stories covering 1 hour of epic napoleonic wars history facts take you through the most dramatic quarter-century in European history before the twentieth century.
+Napoleon Bonaparte rose from a minor Corsican noble family to Emperor of the French in fifteen years.
+He rewrote the legal system of France and most of Europe, fought more than sixty battles and lost only a handful, and was finally beaten not by any single rival genius but by the simple reality of a continent that refused to stay conquered.
+Sleep stories covering 1 hour of epic Napoleonic Wars history facts carry you through the most dramatic quarter-century in European history before the twentieth century, all in a voice calm enough to let you drift off.

 1 Hour of EPIC Napoleonic Wars History Facts